drug-design/course/docs/chapters/structure-based-design-case-studies.md

 ### The Structure-Based Answer

-In the absence of additional information, we would probably tend to favor the initial pure steric model.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/structure-based-answer-087f336e'><i class='fa fa-play' aria-hidden='true'></i></button>In the absence of additional information, we would probably tend to favor the initial pure steric model.
 In fact additional information is available, as the X-ray structures of the complexes have been solved, including the three phenyl-imidazole inhibitors, the natural substrate camphor and other potent inhibitors.
 By aligning the proteins of the complexes, the exact solution  how the three phenyl-imidazole analogs should be superimposed is now accessible.
 One important element in the binding of these molecules is their chelation between one nitrogen atom and the iron of the P450 protein.
 This is shown in the browser on the next page.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.